matsluni/aws-spi-akka-http/README.md

 val eventualResponse = client.listBuckets()
 ```

+There also exists an [mini example project](https://github.com/matsluni/aws-spi-akka-http-example) in gradle which shows the usage.

 ## Running the tests in this repo

 In this repository there are unit tests and integration tests.
 The unit tests run against some local started aws